Austus

 Austus was a variation of Australian rules football which was played in Australia during World War II between Australians and visiting soldiers from the United States.
 The name comes from the first four letters of Australia (AUST) and the initials of the United States (US).

+The game is played with a gridiron ball and features both punting and forward passing, with Australian rules football style marking providing the opportunity for a free kick or throw and the absence of an offside rule.

 Background

-One of the earliest suggestions of a hybrid code was by Harry Bromley who visited America in 1915 to promote "national football", a version of Australian football played on American gridiron fields which allowed throwing of the ball.
-He wished to capitalise on the growing popularity of Gaelic football, Australian football and American football in the States and gained the support of Irish American Athletic Club member James Sullivan to help promote it.
-However America's entry to the war put an end to the plans.

-Sports exhibitions by servicemen from both the Australian and visiting American services were commonplace during World War II as fundraisers, including American football.
-However, it was not possible for teams from Australia and America to play against each other in either of their national football codes due to the differences in skills: Australians were not adept at long throws of the ball, as was common in American football, and Americans were not adept at kicking, particularly on the run, as was required to play Australian rules football.
+Sports exhibitions by servicemen from both the Australian and visiting American services were commonplace during World War II as fundraisers, including American football, but it was not possible for teams from Australia and America to play against each other in either of their national football codes due to the differences in skills: Australians were not adept at long throws of the ball, as was common in American football, and Americans were not adept at kicking, particularly on the run, as was required to play Australian rules football.

 To enable football competitions between Australians and Americans, a modified code was proposed.
 Although sometimes described as a hybrid between the Australian and American codes, creator Ern Cowley described it as "99% Australian rules with the addition of gridiron highlights".
 The only significant rule change from the Australian game was that the American football-style forward pass was allowed and afforded the same benefits as an Australian rules football kick.
 Therefore, a ball thrown over a distance of at least ten yards could be marked if caught on the full; and goals could be scored from throws, with the exception that a thrown goal must have been from a distance greater than twenty yards – an arc twenty yards from the goal line was painted on the field to enable this to be judged by umpires.
 The game was played with an American football rather than an Australian football, because the pointed design of the American ball meant that it could be both thrown and kicked.
 These rules enabled Americans to participate against Australians at Australian rules football using the ball skills they already possessed from playing American football.